 Note: It can be helpful to add the phrase "with their" when considering record type relationships.
 So a report built on features and releases would be "features with their releases."

 The last step in the report builder is to Add filters to your report.
 You can add Basic filters here for a simple series of dropdown filters at the top of your report.
 Or, you can add Advanced filters if you want the filters to have a relationship with each other, and make use of the logical operators All, Any, and None.

 Click Create report to create your report.
 Any time you need to come back to the report builder, you can.
-The Add data and Add filters buttons will take you directly to the relevant step.
+Click the Edit data or Edit filters icons to return to the relevant step.

 The Roadmaps > List view is your go-to tool for creating custom list reports based on hundreds of different data objects.
 With the list table, you can add column headers for every Aha! data object.
 Then you can filter and sort the data to present different views of what you have going on in your workspace or across your account.
 You can even bulk edit records and bulk send records to an integration with a list report.